Our Lady of Endor Coven

-Our Lady of Endor Coven, also known as Ophite Cultus Sathanas, was an American Satanic cult founded by Herbert Arthur Sloane (born September 3, 1905, died June 16, 1975) in Cleveland, Ohio, with a claimed origin in 1948 though definitive documentation of the group does not appear until the 1960s.
+Our Lady of Endor Coven, also known as Ophite Cultus Sathanas, was an American Satanic group founded by Herbert Arthur Sloane (born September 3, 1905, died June 16, 1975) in Cleveland, Ohio, with a claimed origin in 1948 though definitive documentation of the group does not appear until the 1960s.
 Heavily influenced by Gnosticism, the group equated Sathanas with the Serpent in the Garden of Eden as revealer of true knowledge.

 Namesakes

 The term "Ophite" refers to the ancient gnostic sect of the Ophites, who revered the Serpent of Eden.
 The Latin phrase Cultus Sathanas translates to "Cult of Satan".

 The "Lady of Endor" refers to the Witch of Endor, a woman in the Hebrew Bible said to summon spirits of the deceased.

 Date of origin

 A 1967 Toledo newspaper interview with Sloane about his occult and fortune telling business made no mention of the Coven.
 Sloane's Coven was first publicly documented in mid-1968, when British occult writer Richard Cavendish shared that he had received a letter from a Satanist "lodge" in Toledo, Ohio.

 While current scholars of Satanism point to the lack of evidence that Ophite Cultus Sathanas existed prior to 1966, some conclude the group likely had earlier roots:

 It seems probable the group was in existence before 1966, although I have not found any traces of it in literature prior to that date.
 Sloane himself suggested that he was already operating in the 1940s, but given the many parallels with Wicca the group displayed, it is more likely its date of origin must be located sometime after 1953, the year Gerald Gardner's neopagan cult of witchcraft came into the open.